pankhurivanjani/ARL_Work_Dec19-june20/doc/ROS2-Navigation/ReadMe.md

 * Probable cause of failure in this method- we  are providing different world, and different localization.
 Localization failure ???

+* Most of the robots using ros2 navigation rely on Laser scan and SLAM

 * What next???

 * Let's play around with localization!